>TOPICS

 Concealed

 We banish those aspects that we hate about ourselves and that we never want to expose.
 If shaded aspects nevertheless come to light, we lose face.
-We react with shame and fear or go on to counter-attack by fending off the shame with anger and rage and possibly with a shadow prescription.
+We react with shame and fear or counter attack by fending off the shame with anger, rage, and possibly with a shadow prescription.
 That means we suggest or claim that the uncoverer of our shadowy side has something to hide.

-Carl Gustav Jung described as ‚shadows‚ precisely those foreign, repressed personality traits, that are projected in ressentiment onto the scapegoats.
+Carl Gustav Jung described as shadows precisely those foreign, repressed personality traits, projected in ressentiment onto the scapegoats.

 Strange is not simply something we do not yet know, strange is unknown and often scary, but which undeniably concerns us.
 This also concerns the shadow.
 1